mbbu/Tutorials-software-guide/Tutorials/Slurm/user_Guide.md

 **Note** that the syntax `#SBATCH ` is important and doesn't contain any `!` (as in the Shebang)

-**Advice:** We recommend to set as many parameters as you can in the script to keep a track of your execution parameters for a future submission.
+**Advice:** We recommend setting as many parameters as you can in the script to keep track of your execution parameters for future submission.

 ### Execution parameters